jasonsyoung/firefox-profile-hardcoder/README.md

 firefox-profile-hardcoder -a /Applications/Firefox.app -p jason
 ```

-If you don't care about backing up (all this package does is moodify two files), you can add the `-n` parameter:
+If you don't care about backing up (all this package does is modify two files), you can add the `-n` parameter:
 ```
 firefox-profile-hardcoder -a /Applications/Firefox.app -p jason -n
 ```